My Account

 Source: Morningstar Direct.
 The stock market is represented by the S&P 500® Index between 9/1/1994 to 8/31/2004 (Investor A, blue) and between 8/1/2008 to 7/31/2018 (Investor B, green).
 Data assumes reinvestment of dividends and capital gains.
 The index does not reflect fees, brokerage commissions, taxes or other expenses of investment.
 Investors cannot invest directly in an index.
 Past performance is no guarantee of future results.

 What does this mean for you?
-The bad luck of bad stock performance right before or soon after retirement—when your account balance is likely at its peak—could have a significant impact on your standard of living.
+The bad luck of bad stock performance right before or soon after retirement—when your investment balance is likely at its peak—could have a significant impact on your standard of living when you’re relying on investment income.

 How much of each do you need in your portfolio?
 That depends on your comfort with risk and your time frame.
 But our research indicates that a gradual approach to reducing stocks and adding bonds might better manage sequence risk and temper the risk of market volatility.